paulmcolaka/angaza/README.md

 ## License

-Angaza Present is proprietary software.
+Angaza is proprietary software.
 See [LICENSE.md](LICENSE.md) for full terms.

 The desktop application is licensed per-device, per-subscription-tier.
-The creator marketplace theme files you purchase are licensed for use within Angaza Present only.
+The creator marketplace theme files you purchase are licensed for use within Angaza only.
 The creator's intellectual property remains their own.

 ---